 - Line 7.
 Enter the amount by which the Wisconsin deduction for depreciation or amortization exceeds the federal deduction for depreciation or amortization.
 Refer to the instructions for Schedule V, line 6, for a detailed discussion of depreciation and amortization. - Line 8.
 Enter the amount by which the Wisconsin basis of assets disposed of exceeds the federal basis.
-See the instructions for Schedule V, line 7, for an example. - Line 9.
+See the instructions for Schedule V, line 7, for an example.

+- Line 9.
 Enter wages not deductible in computing federal income as a result of being used in computing the federal work opportunity tax credit. - Line 10.
-Enter research expenses not deductible in computing federal income as a result of being used in computing the federal credit for increasing research activities. - Line 11.
+Enter research expenses not deductible in computing federal income as a result of being used in computing the federal credit for increasing research activities.

+Line 11.
 Enter any other subtractions from federal income.
-These could include: - Adjustments required as a result of changes made to the Internal Revenue Code after December 31, 1996, other than the changes made by P.L.
-105-33 and P.L.
-105-34, which don't apply for Wisconsin. - Adjustments required as a result of making different elections for Wisconsin and federal purposes. - Separately stated items of expense and adjustments for differences between the federal and Wisconsin treatment of any items of an S corporation that opts out of Wisconsin taxoption status. - Development zones investment credit recaptured because the property is disposed of or ceases to be qualified property before the end of the recapture period.
+These could include:

+- Adjustments required as a result of changes made to the Internal Revenue Code after December 31, 1997, which don't apply for Wisconsin. - Adjustments required as a result of making different elections for Wisconsin and federal purposes. - Separately stated items of expense and adjustments for differences between the federal and Wisconsin treatment of any items of an S corporation that opts out of Wisconsin tax-option status. - Development zones investment credit recaptured because the property is disposed of or ceases to be qualified property before the end of the recapture period.